 - Priceless Golf: Check for exclusive golf offers and experiences with the PGA Tour.

-- Advanced Identity Protection: Qualify for credit monitoring, ID theft resolution services, and alerts that can help you notice fraudulent purchases made to your account.
+- Advanced Identity Protection: Qualify for credit monitoring, ID-theft resolution services, and alerts that can help you notice fraudulent purchases made to your account.

 Popular World Mastercard products include the JetBlue World Mastercard, SunTrust Prime Rewards, and the CitiBusiness AAdvantage Platinum Select Mastercard.

-World Elite Mastercard: How it Works
+World Elite Mastercard: How It Works

-World Elite Mastercard products offer a few more perks and benefits in comparison to other Mastercards, although potentially, there’s also a higher annual fee.
+World Elite Mastercard products offer a few more perks and benefits in comparison to other Mastercards, although there's potentially also a higher annual fee.

-In addition to the benefits offered by the World Mastercard, you’ll receive the following additional benefits as a cardholder:
+In addition to the benefits offered by the World Mastercard, you’ll receive the following benefits as a cardholder:

 - Lyft credit: When you take 5 Lyft rides in a month, you’ll receive a $10 Lyft credit.